tthurnreiter/vulkan-minimal-rtx/README.md

 # vulkan-minimal-rtx

-A minimal proof-of-concept implementation of Raytracing in Vulkan using Nvidia's RTX raytracing hardware (tested on an RTX3090).
+A minimal implementation of Raytracing in Vulkan using Nvidia's RTX raytracing hardware (tested on an RTX3090).

 Usage:
 ```